 There is so much to do (not enough time), so much to learn (where do we even start), and it all keeps changing.
-In my last post we dove into the real reason teachers and leaders are overwhelmed.
+In my last post, we dove into the real reasons we are all a bit exhausted.

 But, we want to make a difference.
 That’s why we got into education.
 We want to be innovative, creative, and make a greater impact.